John Snagge: Career

-At the start of the Second World War, Snagge was made the BBC's presentation director and delivered important radio announcements as the war unfolded.
+At the start of the Second World War, Snagge was made the BBC's presentation director responsible for the corporation's announcing staff and delivered important radio announcements as the war unfolded.
+"Here is the news, and this is John Snagge reading it" became a catchphrase of his when the BBC decided to allow its announcers to publicly identify themselves to distinguish themselves from Nazi German propaganda broadcasts.
+Patrick Newley of The Stage wrote Snagge made it possible for others such as Alvar Lidell to identify themselves on air.
+Snagge and his staff were responsible for studio continuity and dealing with wartime attacks.
+He announced the attack on Pearl Harbour in December 1941 and the Capture of Rome as well as Victory in Europe Day.
 By the time of the D-Day landings in 1944, he was presenting the magazine programme War Report which featured regular news from the beaches of Normandy.
 He announced that Allied Armies have started landing "on the northern coast of France" at 9.32 am on 6 June, but without giving the actual location (Normandy).
+Following the end of the war, Snagge was appointed head of presentation of the BBC Home Service, a role he held until 1957 when he became head of presentation (sound) after earlier rejecting an offer to become the BBC's controller of Northern Ireland.
+In 1963, he was assigned special duties until 1965.